Better Batches with PyTorchText BucketIterator

 Most important components in a PyTorch Dataset class are:

-• __len__(self, ) where it returns the number of examples in our dataset that we read in __init__(self, ).
-This will ensure that len() will return the number of examples.
+where it returns the number of examples in our dataset that we read in__init__(self, )

-• __getitem__(self, item) where given an index item will return the example corresponding to the item position.
+will return the example corresponding to theitem

 class MovieReviewsTextDataset(Dataset):